 The Moeller Method, as it’s sometimes called, is unmatched among drumming techniques.
 Its power and ease of playing also make it useful in any style of drumming.

 My drumming technique journey

 It was 1993 and I was at Berklee College of Music performing with a Count Basie tribute band.
 We were playing the epic Wind Machine chart.
 About halfway through, I went to play a fast fill around the toms and suddenly my arms froze up.

-Well, it was a super dark time in my life, as you can imagine.
+Well, it was a super dark time in my life.
 Since the age of 15, I had a dream to become a professional drummer.
-This was a super big hammer blow to that dream.
+This was a big hammer blow to that dream.

 - I had to rest.
 So that meant no playing for awhile too.

 - I found a great massage therapist.
 She was able to help me identify and understand the parts of my arm that were in trouble.
 She helped me to help me to fix them too.
 I learned some really great pressure points around the shoulder blade area that helped heal my arms quickly.